I get so bored at home. I can’t wait to come on a residential with you!

 We’re unusual in the world of charities (and local authorities) in that with the same team of staff we assist young people on their journey through childhood into adulthood.
 This allows us, often over many years, to gain both trust and a real insight as to how best to create a person-centered plan to support each individual.

 The terms “learning disability” and “autism” cover a huge variety of needs.
-Our specialism is helping individuals with mild to moderate needs- it is unusual for us to provide one-to-one support.
+Our specialism is helping individuals with mild to moderate needs.
+Find out about our projects here.

-We are a small organisation which is primarily volunteer led, with about 20 staff members, including 7 people with learning disabilities.
+We are a small to medium organisation which is primarily volunteer led, with about 30 staff members, including 7 people with learning disabilities.
 We have a strong and active board of trustees which includes parent representatives, and significant professional expertise.
 We have been registered as a charity (no. 1136735) since 2010.
 All our staff, who have completed their induction/training, are paid at least the living wage.

 October 2015: “Guardian Charity Award” [The Guardian, shortlisted]